Wondering what to do with pennies? Read on to learn how they are more powerful than you think!

 These days, it’s easier to remember the power of a penny.
 Remember these stories when you’re tempted to leave those pennies in the couch cushions!

 Are you up for a 30 Day Money Challenge?
-I’m spending January giving you actionable ideas so you can fill your sinking fund, emergency fund, or whatever is holding you back financially.
+Get 30 ideas for saving and earning enough money to fill your emergency fund.
 Learn more about Secure Your Savings and Find Peace in the New Year.

 If you find a penny on the ground, do you usually pick it up?